 - If you need to know whether a specific book has certain content that might make it a bad fit for you, contact me and I’m happy to check!

-Dicebox follows Molly and Griffin, itinerant space station workers, as they bounce from one job to the next.
-Molly is the level-headed one who has strange visions, Griffin is the tempestuous one with a complicated past that, by the end of this first book, may be coming back to haunt her.
+Dicebox follows Molly and Griffen, itinerant space station workers, as they bounce from one job to the next.
+Molly is the level-headed one who has strange visions, Griffen is the tempestuous one with a complicated past that, by the end of this first book, may be coming back to haunt her.
 Lee slowly builds a complex world out of characters of various genders, pasts, and interests.
-It’s working class lives set in space, very queer (including regular use of gender neutral pronouns), with female characters who have varied and interesting personalities.
+It’s working class lives set in space, very queer (including regular use of varied pronouns), with female characters who have complex and interesting personalities.

-Someday there will be a second volume, I’m certain… Book 1 was 9 parts when published online, Book 2 is up to 7 parts so maybe we’re close?
+Someday there will be a second volume, I’m certain… Book 1 was 9 parts when published online as a webcomic, Book 2 is up to 7 parts so maybe we’re close?
 C-Man and I are waiting patiently.
 Well, almost patiently.